igrr/atproto/README.md

 What works so far:
   - DCE (i.e modem side) only.
 Haven't started working on DTE (host) side.
   - Parsing and handling of basic syntax commands and S-parameters
-  - Parsing of extended syntax commands (currently only in "execute" mode)
+  - Parsing of extended syntax commands and arguments
   - Registration of extended command groups
   - Stubs for some standard info commands, e.g. AT+GMI
   - V0 and V1 response formatting